Benjamin-Lee/DNAvisualization.org/paper/response.md

 > 1. Is there any time/space complexity analysis for sequence and file level parallelization?
 As the former parses each sequences, so there should be trade-off of Memory/time complexities between file and sequence level parsing.
 As parse level sequencing seems the main contribution for limited amount of memory, any analytical insights need to be added here. comparing the technical benefits/ complexity analysis with other state of the art e.g., DNASonification.org would be great.

+With respect to the time and space complexity of the different types of parallelism, the following has been added to the discussion: "While this tradeoff results in increased memory use by the client, which must load and parse the FASTA files in memory, and greater cost because pricing is by both the function invocation and the total amount of computation (which remains the same, as the total number of bases that must be transformed does not change), it enables greater throughput by more effectively leveraging parallelism."

 > 2.  the descriptions in "Implementation" section need to be modified, please refer AWS or FaaS framework.
 At a first glance, the description seems a new variant of FaaS framework is proposed and implemented for the purpose of this work.

 Links to AWS Lambda, Google Cloud Functions and Microsoft Azure functions have been added to refer to the various platforms for serverless computing.
 In addition, links to the Serverless Framework and Apache OpenWhisk have been added to refer to open-source serverless frameworks.